|How compiled||Based on third party data|

 For information on data quality, legislation and procedures relating to birth statistics, please see our User guide to birth statistics.Back to table of contents

-Our annual baby names release provides statistics on the first names given to live-born babies born in England and Wales in a given calendar year.
+Our annual baby names release provides statistics on the first names given to live-born babies born in England and Wales in a given calendar year, but includes a very small number of late registrations from the previous year.
 The release is published around nine months after the end of the data year.
 A statistical bulletin provides commentary on the published datasets.

-There is no publicly available register of stillbirths.
-For this reason baby name statistics are based only on live births.
+There is no publicly available register of stillbirths, therefore baby name statistics are based only on live births.

 An interactive data visualisation tool has been produced by a web developer external to Office for National Statistics (ONS) and enables users to visually compare changes in the popularity of different names since 1996.